-The answer lies in a fundamental change Amazon has implemented over the past 18 months: the shift from keyword-based search to semantic understanding.
-What this means for your listings and how you can adapt is explained in this article.
+The answer lies in a fundamental shift Amazon has made over the past 18 months: a move from keyword-based search to semantic understanding.
+What this means for your listings and how you can prepare for it, we explain in this article.

 Amazon SEO in Transition: From Algorithm to COSMO & Rufus

-For years, Amazon SEO was relatively straightforward: All you had to do was incorporate relevant keywords in the title, bullet points, and backend, while making sure to have good reviews, conversions on relevant search terms, and a solid sales history.
-The “A10” algorithm rewarded these factors with increased visibility.
-However, this model no longer works reliably in 2026.
+For years, Amazon SEO was relatively straightforward: All you needed to do was include relevant keywords in titles, bullet points, and backend fields, plus ensure good reviews, conversions for relevant search terms, and a solid sales history.
+The “A10” algorithm rewarded these factors with greater visibility.
+But as of 2026, this model is no longer reliably effective.

-Amazon has launched two AI systems that work together
+Amazon has introduced two AI systems that work together

 COSMO: The brain behind Amazon’s semantic search

 COSMO stands for “Common Sense Knowledge Generation.”
-It’s a knowledge graph with over six million nodes and 29 million connections, semantically linking products, attributes, and customer needs.
+It is a knowledge graph with over six million nodes and 29 million connections, semantically linking products, characteristics, and customer needs.

-A practical example: When a customer searches for “shoes for pregnant women,” COSMO understands this refers to slip-resistant shoes with a low heel, even if those terms don’t appear anywhere in the listing.
-The algorithm thinks in terms of context, not just individual words.
+A practical example: If a customer searches for “shoes for pregnant women,” COSMO understands this means slip-resistant shoes with low heels—even if those exact words don’t appear anywhere in the listing.
+The algorithm thinks in relationships, not individual words.

 Rufus: Amazon’s AI shopping assistant with 250 million users

-Rufus is Amazon’s AI shopping assistant, being rolled out worldwide since 2024.
-The generative AI assistant is available both in the Amazon app and in browsers (in Germany still as a beta version, as of February 2026) and is fundamentally changing how customers discover products and make purchasing decisions.
+Rufus is Amazon’s AI shopping assistant, which has been rolling out worldwide since 2024.
+This generative AI assistant is available in both the Amazon app and the browser (still in beta in Germany as of February 2026) and fundamentally changes how customers discover products and make purchase decisions.

-Instead of scrolling through classic search results, customers can now ask natural language questions, such as: “Which blender is best for smoothies with frozen fruit?”
+Instead of scrolling through classic search results, customers can now ask natural questions, for example: “Which blender is best for smoothies with frozen fruit?”
 They receive a personalized answer.

-The special feature: Rufus pulls information not only from the listing text, but also from customer reviews, Q&A sections, and your product images.
+The special feature: Rufus does not just draw information from the listing text, but also from customer reviews, Q&A sections, and your product images.
 Rufus can read images (OCR) and extract information from infographics.
-Rufus is also expected to consult external sources.
+Rufus is even supposed to consult external sources.

 Amazon SEO Paradigm Shift: Why Keywords Are No Longer Enough